A1 autoroute (Martinique)

 The A1 autoroute in Martinique (officially designated as A1 (972)) is the only autoroute on the French autoroute system built outside Metropolitan France.
 This short autoroute, only 7 km in length, connects Aimé Césaire International Airport in Le Lamentin to Fort-de-France.

+Unlike some autoroutes in Metropolitan France, the A1 (972) is toll-free.

 Exits

 Unlike the Metropolitan France autoroutes, the exits along A1 are not numbered: